WETMORE NETS HAT TRICK AS UMASS LOWELL TOPS MASSACHUSETTS, 8-2

-Senior forward Riley Wetmore scored a hat trick for the River Hawks
+Senior forward Riley Wetmore registers hat trick for River Hawks

 AMHERST, Mass. - The UMass hockey team was unable to recover from letting up three in the first and three quick goals in the second period, suffering an 8-2 setback to UMass Lowell at the Mullins Center on Sunday night.
 With the setback, the Minutemen fall to 3-5-1 overall, 2-5-1 in Hockey East, while the River Hawks improve to 3-5-1 on the year, 2-4-1 in conference play.

 Among the five UMass players to tally points on the night, senior co-captain Rocco Carzo scored his team-leading fourth of the season, while junior Conor Sheary logged his squad-best sixth assist of the year.
 Both Minutemen tallies came with the man advantage, extending the squad's streak to nine straight games with at last one power-play goal.

 UMass Lowell took a 1-0 lead 8:16 into the first as Dmitry Sinitsyn collected a feed from Zack Kamrass, skated into the UMass zone and drove a low shot past Jeff Teglia.

 The River Hawks added another at the 10:42 mark as Scott Wilson won the puck along the boards and sent it over to Riley Wetmore for the shot and score.